jo-makar/ecdsa-tools/README.md

 Elliptic curves are defined as (y^2) % p = (x^3 + ax + b) % p
 For which (4a^3 + 27b^2) % p != 0 (to exclude singular curves)

+These curves are symmetric about the x-axis
+A straight line can intersect the curve at a maximum of three points

 Domain parameters
 - a and b are the equation constants above
 - G is the generator point, a point on the curve above